naufalhanif25/colleria/README.md

         <b>What features are available? 🤷🏻</b>
         <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
             <b>1.
 Notepedia</b>
-            Notepedia is a notes feature that can be used to record daily tasks, make small notes, diary, or create a to-do list.
+            <p>Notepedia is a notes feature that can be used to record daily tasks, make small notes, diary, or create a to-do list.</p>
         </p>
         <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
             2. DocLab